NorthOC/thefriendlyskies.github.io/content/article/most-iconic-wwii-fighter-planes.md

 Long after the war, many of those planes are still remembered today for their contribution to the war.
 Here are some of the aircraft that have earned their place as the most iconic WW2 fighter planes.

-## 1. de Havilland Mosquito
+## 1. Supermarine Spitfire

-{{< img src="20082026/1.png" id="i_plane" caption="Bill Nicholls / Wikimedia" alt="de Havilland Mosquito.">}}
+{{< img src="20082026/5.png" id="i_plane" caption="Chowells / Wikimedia" alt="Supermarine Spitfire XVI at Duxford, September 2006.">}}

-The famous British [de Havilland Mosquito](https://www.nationalmuseum.af.mil/Visit/Museum-Exhibits/Fact-Sheets/Display/Article/196281/de-havilland-dh-98-mosquito/#:~:text=The%20famous%20British%20Mosquito%20–%20known,been%20restored%20to%20a%20Mk.), often referred to as "Mossie", was a versatile aircraft used extensively during WW2 to defend the British Isles.
-Entering production in 1941, nearly 8,000 of these aircraft were constructed in Great Britain, Canada, and Australia.
+A symbol for the RAF, the [Supermarine Spitfire](https://www.raf.mod.uk/aircraft/spitfire/) held a critical role in WW2 to defeat Luftwaffe’s air attacks in 1940.
+Designed to eliminate enemy threats efficiently, the Spitfire was a short-range, high-performance interceptor known for their elliptical wing shape.
+First flown in 1937, over 20,000 Spitfires were built and continued to fly long after the war ended before retiring in 1961.

-This twin-engine aircraft was used for bombing, night fighting, as well as reconnaissance.
-Constructed mostly of plywood, it could achieve a high speed of 644 to 684 km/h (400 to 425 mph).
-Its Rolls-Royce Merlin engines also enabled it to reach high altitude and range.
-The British has turned over more than 100 Mossies to the USAAF under Reverse Lend-Lease, retaining their British designations.
-Today, out of all the aircraft built, 30 survive and [five](https://en.wikipedia.org/wiki/List_of_surviving_de_Havilland_Mosquitos) are still in airworthy condition.
+This WW2 fighter aircraft was considered highly modern and maneuverable for its time, with a monocoque construction and all-metal skin.
+As the war continued, it received many upgrades, including a Rolls-Royce Griffon engine with over 2,000 horsepower that enabled it to reach a maximum speed of 713 km/h (443 mph).
+From the 20,000+ Spitfires built between 1938 to 1948, [around 60](https://flyaspitfire.com/2019/06/07/how-many-spitfires-are-still-flying/) are still airworthy today.

 ## 2. Yakovlev Yak-3